yreynhout/AggregateSource/README.md

 * https://github.com/tyronegroves/SimpleCQRS

 ### AggregateRootEntity
-A base class for an aggregate root entity (abstract AggregateRootEntity class) that does the usual initialization and change tracking that people have come accustomed to when doing eventsourcing in a domain model.
+A base class for an aggregate root entity that does the usual initialization and change tracking that people have come accustomed to when doing eventsourcing in a domain model.
 It's a bit opnionated, in that it

 * doesn't force any interfaces down your throat like IEvent, because a base class is enough coupling as it is,
 * leaves "identifier" management up to you, because everyone has a different opinion on how this should work,